Colorado Springs Commercial DUI Defense Lawyers

 A CDL driver who returns to work after a one-year suspension for a first DUI must also submit to drug and alcohol testing.
 A refusal to submit to testing is treated as if you tested positive - you will lose your commercial driver’s license.
 The same rule applies when a CDL driver is pulled over on suspicion of DUI and refuses to submit to blood alcohol testing at the time of the traffic stop.
 Refusing to take the test is essentially pleading guilty to DUI under this FMCSA regulation.

 If you've been charged with a DWAI or DUI, you need to take active measures to protect your Commercial Driver's License.
+After all, losing your CDL will have a serious impact on your ability to work, and provide for your family.
 Here are some steps to take:

 - Collect any documents or other pieces of evidence that may help your defense.
 These might include bar tabs, receipts, records of telephone calls made, and any police paperwork.

 - As soon as possible after your arrest, put the events in writing.
 This way, you won't forget crucial facts down the road, and you can give your attorney more ammunition.
 In addition, your police report may exclude some facts about your case that could exonerate you and potentially save your commercial driver's license.